SeqviriouM/english-courses/english.md

 We have been taught in school and university that space is very dangerous.
 But after watching some movies we can start think that it is not true.
 Especially after Star Wars where main characters fought on the collapsing spaceship and freely breath in space.
 So let's talk about what happens to the unprotected body in space.

-First of all a person will not explode, no matter how bright it may be shown in science fiction films.
+First of all a body will not explode, no matter how bright it may be shown in science fiction films.
 Human tissues/fabric are not elastic balloon and not fragile.
 It will protect the body and save it in its shape.
 Also person just exhales all the air because of the pressure difference.
 With all desire it won't be able to hold the air.

 A person who finds himself in space without a spacesuit will not turn into an icy and will not instantly freeze, because space is a vacuum.
 So the only way to lose heat is radiation which is insignificant.
 A person will feel cool, and water will evaporate from the surface of the body.
 Heat will be removed from the body very slowly.

 The blood of a person who is in space without a suit, will not boil.
-If the external pressure drops to zero at blood pressure 120/80 boiling point of blood will be 46 degrees, and it is above body temperature.
-Blood, unlike the same saliva, is in closed system, veins and vessels allow it to be in a liquid state even at low pressure.
+If the external pressure drops to zero boiling point of blood will be 46 degrees, and it is above body temperature.
+Blood, unlike the same saliva [səˈlaɪvə], is in closed system.
+Veins and vessels allow it to be in a liquid state even at low pressure.
 Water, unlike blood, will quickly evaporate from all surfaces of the body, including the eyes.
 Also, boiling water in soft tissues will cause an increase in the volume of some organs by about half and their damage.

 So we got to the main problem that's going to cause human death: absence of oxygen.
 The man will suffocate.
-After about 30 seconds, he will lose consciousness, because the air, as we know, he will have to exhale, the person will experience a state of deep hypoxia.
+After about 30 seconds, he will lose consciousness [kɔnʃəsnɪs], because the air, as we know, he will have to exhale.
+The person will experience a state of deep hypoxia.
 There will be loss of orientation and vision.
 However, if within one and a half minutes of the person nevertheless to place in the oxygen chamber, then, most likely, he will recover.

 So never forget your spacesuit when going into space.
 Because otherwise you will only have 30 seconds to return back (before losing consciousness).